 1999 – today

 The club’s symbols, starting with the debut, have the outlines of iconic architectural objects and key skyscrapers of New York.
 The spires of churches, the Williamsburg Savings Bank, UN buildings, Woolworth, and Empire State are recognizable in blue shades.
 Against the backdrop of stylized contours, a famous bridge is visible.
-It conveys the idea of uniting all corners of the city and is a symbol of a reliable connection between them.
+It conveys the idea of uniting all city corners and symbolizes a reliable connection between them.

 Above the white bridge, on the dark blue figures of the main skyscrapers from the five boroughs of New York, is the inscription “Mets.”
 The word is presented in calligraphic handwriting.
 The intertwining letters “NY,” which were on the left, have been removed.
 The spans of the bridge have become wider.
-The shape of the baseball has been preserved, as have the two characteristic lines running through it.
+The shape of the baseball has been preserved, and two characteristic lines have run through it.
 A frame runs along the outer edge of the logo.
 The team’s signature colors have remained the same – a combination of Dodgers’ blue and Giants’ orange.

 New York Mets: Interesting Facts

-The New York Mets, a baseball team started in 1962, have a long and exciting history with many fans and big achievements.
+The New York Mets, a baseball team that started in 1962, have a long and exciting history, many fans, and big achievements.

-7. Tom Seaver: Tom Seaver, also called “Tom Terrific,” is seen as the best player the Mets ever had.
-He helped them win in 1969 and got three Cy Young Awards.
+- Tom Seaver: Tom Seaver, also known as “Tom Terrific,” is considered the best player the Mets have ever had.
+He helped them win the World Series 1969 and three Cy Young Awards.

 The Mets have given their fans many memorable moments, from unexpected wins to big rivalries, making their story one of the most interesting in baseball.